benduong2001/benduong2001.github.io/index.md

   * Using Python and programming principles to automate these steps, making said business impacts easier to find, and more tidy for teammates

 * Skills and Tools:
-  * I work with **Python** with 5 years of fluency, using it for my data science projects and to automate/streamline my day-to-day tasks for efficiency.
+  * I work with **Python** with 5 years of fluency, for my data science projects and to automate/streamline my day-to-day tasks for efficiency.
   * My frequent python packages include **Pandas** and **NumPy** for data transformation/analysis, **GeoPandas**, **Scikit-Learn** for machine learning, and **Tensorflow** for Deep Learning- all with 3 year fluency.
   * I also work with SQL, Tableau, and Excel - frequently during my internship.
   * Other non data-science related languages or tools that I work with include JavaScript, Java, Git.
 Bash, Docker.